Perfectly Creamy Mashed Potatoes [Video]

 You can also turn it into an appetizer by making fried potato balls.
-Just make sure to add bacon and cheese in the dish.
+Just make sure to add bacon and cheese to the dish.

 However, feel free to add any herbs or veggies that you like.
 Sometimes, we even put steamed broccoli or cauliflower as toppings.

 More comfort side dishes:

 - Make sure to mash the potatoes while they are still hot.
 This is the easiest way to ensure that there will be no lumps in the dish.

 - Also, use unsalted butter so that you can control the saltiness level of your dish.
 While stirring, taste it from time to time to adjust the flavor to your liking.

 - Make sure to only add hot milk and hot cream when mashing for the potatoes to properly absorb them.